Do You Need a Lawyer to Incorporate?

 Pros

 Attorneys provide a lot of advantages simply because they can sit and talk with you face-to-face about your needs and goals.
 A business attorney can provide guidance on what type of corporation suits you best, how to follow securities laws, and your state’s unique corporate formalities.
-They can even advise you on whether you should be taxed as a C corporation or S corporation.
+They can even advise you on whether you should be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page).

 Cons